-- The 2 pharmacies at Cross Hands indicated that they have sufficient capacity within their existing premises and staffing levels to manage an increase in demand, - The single pharmacy at Trimsaran, which would serve the Ffos Las development (Trimsaran/Carway) has also indicated that it has sufficient capacity within the existing premises and staffing levels to manage an increase in demand.
+The largest housing development is at Cross Hands, which is served by 2 pharmacies.
+Both have indicated that they have sufficient capacity within their existing premises and staffing levels to manage an increase in demand.
 It is unlikely that the housing developments will have a substantial impact on the pharmaceutical needs of the locality.